microsoft/terminal/doc/TAEF.md

 ### Running Tests

-If you have Visual Studio and related C++ components installed, you should have the TAEF test runner `te.exe` available locally.
+If you have Visual Studio and related C++ components installed, and you have successfully restored NuGets, you should have the TAEF test runner `te.exe` available locally as part of the `Taef.Redist.Wlk` package.

+> Note that you can not run TAEF tests directly through Visual Studio.
+The `Taef.Redist.Wlk` NuGet package has a MSTest/TAEF adapter inside of it that will let you browse and execute TAEF tests inside of Visual Studio.
+But the performance and reliability of this approach prevent us from recommending it here.

-In a "normal" command line enviroment, `te.exe` may not be directly available.
+In a "normal" command line environment, `te.exe` may not be directly available.
 Try the following command to set up the development enviroment first:

 ```shell
 .\tools\razzle.cmd